Once you’ve found a job you’d like to apply for, you must submit an online application and resume.

-- Start by re-reading the job posting and decide which strengths will be most important to the role.
-Then, think of examples from your past work experience that demonstrate your knowledge, experience and skills in those areas.
+- Re-read the job posting and decide which strengths will be most important to the role.
+Think of examples from your past work experience that demonstrate your knowledge, experience and skills in those areas.

 - Practice giving complete answers.
-You should start by describing the situation, the actions you took and the results of those actions.
+Start by describing the situation, the actions you took and the results of those actions.
 If you want to bring your portfolio into the interview, select a few work samples that demonstrate the examples you’ll be using.

 - Before your interview, familiarize yourself with NSCC.
-If you’re passionate about lifelong learning and the work we do, show it—this is one of the key characteristics that make our employees successful.
+If you’re passionate about lifelong learning and the work we do, show it—this is a key characteristic that makes our employees successful.

 - Finally, don’t forget to prepare a few questions for us.
 If your interview is successful, you’ll need to make a decision that will impact your career for many years, so remember to ask questions about NSCC, the position and the team.

 - If you need an accommodation for the interview, please advise us in advance.
-Our Employee Workplace Accommodation Policy can be found here.
+View our Employee Workplace Accommodation Policy.